On the cabling of non-involutive set-theoretic solutions of the Yang--Baxter equation: Decomposability and injectiveness

 \section{Decomposability and injectiveness}

-In this section we show that a solution is decomposable if and only if its injectivization is indecomposable.
-One can extend the definition of decomposable solution to account for a decomposition with a bigger number of factors, cf. Definition~\ref{defn:ndecomposable}.
-We prove that such number is invariant under injectivization.
+In this section we show that a solution is decomposable if and only if its injectivization is decomposable.
+One can also extend the notion to $n$-decomposability (Definition~\ref{defn:ndecomposable}) and prove that the maximal number of factors in a decomposition is preserved under injectivization.

 \begin{defn} Let $(X,r)$ be a solution and $n$ be a positive integer.
 Then, $(X,r)$ is said to be \emph{$n$-decomposable} if there exist $n$ subsolutions $(X_1,r_1),\ldots,(X_n,r_n)$ of $(X,r)$ such that for any $i,j \in \left\lbrace 1,\ldots,n\right\rbrace$ one has that $r(X_i,X_j)=(X_j,X_i)$ and the sets $\left\lbrace X_1,\ldots,X_n\right\rbrace$ form a partition of $X$. \end{defn}